zh4ui/devtools/Git.md

 `--depth`  option is valid for add and update commands.
 Create a 'shallow' clone with a history truncated to the specified number of revisions.

+For Git 2.9.0 and up, you can do this: `git clone --depth=1 --recursive --shallow-submodules repo_url`

 And git 2.10 Q3 2016 allows to record that with `git config -f .gitmodules submodule.<name>.shallow true`.